 The goal of Women on the Water (WoW) is to promote professionalism, friendship and pride in our choice of occupation.
-Through organization, effective communication and community involvement, WOW is designed to support women in the maritime industry, forming an industry-wide network and sense of camaraderie.
+Through organization, effective communication and community involvement, WOW is designed to support women and mariners in the maritime industry, forming an industry-wide network and sense of camaraderie.

 - Membership in WOW is open to the maritime community and does not discriminate on the basis of age, gender, ethnicity, disability, marital status, politics, religion or sexual preference.